acm-uiuc/til/_til/ruby/squeeze-out-the-extra-space.md

+---
-# Squeeze Out The Extra Space
+title: Squeeze Out The Extra Space
+category: ruby
+---

 Remove all the excess spaces from a string using the squeeze method: